Covenants

 And behold, the curtain of the temple was torn in two, from top to bottom; and the earth shook, and the rocks were split; the tombs were also opened, and many bodies of the saints who had fallen asleep were raised, and coming out of the tombs after his resurrection they went into the holy city and Appeared to many.

-For Our Lady of the Old Covenant we are told in the scriptures of her death and burial.
-In contrast, for Our Lady of the New Covenant, there is no mention of her death or burial, instead she is seen in heaven.
-And the testimony of the Church has many approved Marian apparitions over the centuries of her continued visitation of her children across seas and centuries and she shares the gospel of her son across time and cultures as part of her heavenly ministry on his behalf.
+And so, we are told in the scriptures of the death and burial of Our Lady of the Old Covenant.
+In contrast, for Our Lady of the New Covenant, there is no mention of her death or burial in the holy Scriptures.
+Instead, she is seen in heaven.
+And the testimony of the Church confirms this, not only in the scriptures but in our sacred history.
+There are many approved Marian apparitions over the centuries of her continued visitation of her children across seas and centuries, across mankind and millenia, as she shares the gospel of her son across time and peoples and cultures.
+Now, is the time of her heavenly ministry on behalf of her beloved son.

-Of course, the New Covenants fulfillment would be greater than the Old Covenant figure pointing to Our Lady.
-For we have an even greater Sarah than even the one of Abraham, for we have the Sarah who birthed the true son of the promise.
-The one foretold in the protoevangelium, “I will put enmity between you and the woman, between your seed and her seed,” the Lady of the New Covenant, the woman revealed by Christ at the wedding at Cana and by him on the cross, and the woman spoken of in Revelation,
+Of course, the New Covenants fulfillment would be greater than the Old Covenant figures pointing to Our Lady.
+For we have an even greater Sarah than even the one of Abraham, for we have the Sarah who miraculously and virginally birthed the true son of the promise.
+The one heard by mankind to the serpent and foretold in the protoevangelium,

 Then the dragon was Angry with the woman, and went off to make waR on the rest of her offspring, on those who keep the commandments of God and bear testimony to Jesus.